lorcanrae/rl-900-website/README.md

 An agent was trained using a Duelling DQN model, using an established model (IQN) as a Teacher during exploration.
-The agents where trained using Google Cloud Platforms (GCP) VertexAI and the final model was embedded into a website to play in real time while I presented the project to my cohort.
+The agents where trained using Google Cloud Platforms (GCP) VertexAI and the final model was embedded into a website (currently unavailable) to play in real time while I presented the project to my cohort.

 The Agents highest score achieved was 665, see below for a video of our agent playing Space Invaders.